curl/stats/README.md

 been enabled at that time.
 Outputs version, date, total count, travis count, cirrus count, appveyor count, azure count and the github count.

+## CI-platforms

+Iterates over all git tags.
+It then counts how many CI jobs that seems to have been enabled at that time.
+Outputs date, total count, Linux count, macOS count, Windows count and FreeBSD count.

 ## authors-per-month

 Iterates over the git log.
 Counts number of differenth authors every month,